Foreign relations of Hezbollah: Hamas

 According to Israeli author Ehud Yaari, Hezbollah's presence and strategy in Lebanon is a model for Hamas in terms of military, political, and media operations.
 The two groups share common tactics and common goals.
 According to Israeli military analysts, Hezbollah has assisted Hamas in producing "[more] lethal bombs."
 After the start of the al-Aqsa Intifada in September 2000, Hezbollah's leader Nasrallah declared his organization's support for the intifada supported by the PLO, Hamas, Islamic Jihad, and other organizations.
 Hezbollah began also to broadcast "continuous" anti-Israeli propaganda into Palestinian homes on its al-Manar television station, a tactic that reportedly led to the Hezbollah station becoming widely watched in Palestinian homes.

 In 2013, it was reported that Hezbollah had ordered Hamas to leave Lebanon, on account of Hamas' support for forces fighting against the Syrian government of President Bashar al-Assad.
 Both Hamas and the Lebanese Islamic Jihad denied these reports.

+Islamic Courts Union

+The United Nations reported that the Islamic Courts Union, which had taken over much of Somalia during 2006, had sent its troops to fight the Israeli Defense Forces alongside Hezbollah during the 2006 Lebanon War.
+The UN claimed that Hezbollah had repaid the ICU by offering military training and weaponry from Iran and Syria.
+Of the 700 fighters the ICU reportedly sent, several hundred remained in Lebanon for special training.
+An arms monitoring report allegedly Hezbollah had armed the ICU with "...anti-aircraft missiles, grenade launchers, machine guns, ammunition, medicine, uniforms and other supplies".
+The Israelis claimed that they "were aware" of a ICU presence in Lebanon, though the ICU described the reports as "baseless propaganda" and Hezbollah rejected them as "incorrect and silly".